Join Our Team!

-All Learning Assistants must meet the same eligibility qualifications and go through the same hiring process, whether they are a humanities student or someone interested in leading a General Chemistry LG section.
-All LAs should be prepared to commit hours for walk-in tutoring, and will meet training and tutoring requirements to become ITPC certified (International Tutor Program Certification).
+All Learning Assistants must meet the same eligibility qualifications and undergo the same hiring process, whether they are a humanities student or someone interested in leading a General Chemistry LG section.
+All LAs will service our daily ULC walk-in tutoring hours, and as such, are required to meet training and tutoring requirements to become ITPC certified (International Tutor Program Certification).